nodecook/agent/README.md

 ### Prerequisites

 - Docker or Docker Compose installed.
-- A server with public ip address or the NodeCook server can access the agent.
-- Firewall rules to allow the NodeCook server can access the agent, default port is `4000`.
+- Firewall rules to allow Agent to access the server.

 ### docker compose (recommended)